At a Glance

 BFK is led by folks who believe in “Government of the People, by the People, and for the People.”
 Our committees and volunteers are helping to shape this weekend and these routes, but we want the community and our riders to help us give nicknames or taglines for the Shipshewana, Climax and Scotts Mill routes.

-Just calling a route, say, the Climax route isn’t bad, but it isn’t that much fun and may not say enough.
+Just calling a route, say, “the Climax route” isn’t bad, but it isn’t that much fun and may not say enough.
 It might not sell any T-Shirts, doggone it!
-Anyway, we are going to be sending out a FLASH survey or two after we get rolling.
-Your answers could help shape the destiny of, well, the route names, anyway.
-Depending on how sharp our T-Shirt supplier is, maybe we will figure out a way to let you create your own route nicknames.
-No guarantees, but if we suss it out, we’ll put out a notice as how to do it…you guessed it, right around August 20 when we will start unfolding some mysteries.
-Is that even a metaphor?
+Anyway, we said we were going to announce a FLASH survey after we get rolling…and HERE IT IS!
+Your answers could help shape the destiny of, well, the route taglines or nicknames, anyway.
+Survey Monkey’s stats say it take about 30 seconds to complete.
+Check it out while the checking’s good!

 Vicksburg Quilt Trail North and South** (Loops; 16 miles each; Start: 9am; Latest Start: noon)